nsls-ii-forge/outcome-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Capture the outcome of Python function calls.
+Summary: Capture the outcome of Python function calls

 Capture the outcome of Python function calls.